Why It’s Worth Investing in Your Wardrobe

-The first really nice thing I bought for myself was a pair of 7 for Mankind jeans.
+The first really nice thing I bought for myself was a pair of 7 For All Mankind jeans.

 This purchase set me off on really well-made denim, and I’ve never looked back.
 They feel good.
 They don’t stretch.
 You almost never have to wash them.
 Your butt always looks amazing in them.
 What’s not to love?

-When you have something nice – really nice – it feels different.
+When you have something nicer than you’re used to, it feels different.
 You feel different.
-Better, really.
 More confident.
 More attractive.

 Think about how you feel in a new relationship.
 This wondrous creature who cares about you – you! – makes you feel like Superman.

 If she’s with you, then you must really be something.

 That’s why investing in your wardrobe can be worth the sticker shock.

 Barring a new love, the right clothes and accessories can replicate this Popeye-post-spinach effect.

 If you’re wearing that great suit in your closet that fits you just so, those amazing shoes, you feel the effect creep across your whole body.
 Your whole being.

 My newest “nice thing?”
 The Coach bag above.